 A Fresh Alternative to SongbookPro

-SongbookPro is a decent app for managing chord charts — but if you’ve used it across platforms, you know the frustration.
+SongbookPro works, but the cracks show when you use it across platforms.
 Separate purchases for iOS, Android, and Windows.
-Sync that only works with a Groups subscription.
+Sync that requires a Groups subscription.
 An interface that’s starting to feel its age.

 At a Glance